Visiting the Top attractions of Mandalay

 Note: a ticket is required to visit the main sites of Mandalay and its surroundings (Inwa, Amarapura and Saigang).
 You can buy it at one of the entrances of the sites (the price is about 10 USD).

 Alternatively, you can use the web platform Viator.com that offer tours to visit Mandalay and surroundings managed by local agencies.

-Another really useful web platform to book your activities is Klook.com, one of our favourites when we travel through Asia.
+Another useful web platform to book your activities is Klook.com, one of our favourites when travelling through Asia.